nama-gatsuo/Dialogue2025/dialogue.md

 Also, what are your thoughts on the color palette?
 I feel like your style is cool/black&white, mine is rainbow colors (oh no!)

+## 2025.06.23 - [ayumu]

+Sorry to be late,
+Right, center point one seems going to be dull in composition-wise.
+Should we have quick chat?
+In stead of haveing one single center point, how about giveing one or more random points to be shared.
+Let's say "we share random intersection point(s)".
+And color pallette(s), they also could be shared.
+In color theme I can be flexible/correspond to yours.
+I tend to go black background + high contrast (with additive blend...), but it's not required.
+Somehow I remember I tried silver-ness in that way🐩